souriya777/spotify-mobile-svelte/README.md

 ✅✅✅ GOAL : MOST API CALLS ✅✅✅

-- Logger with stacktrace
+- // TODO auto-deploy .env.prod in vercel

 - test other methods in SpotifyApi
 - Spotify.Player#getCurrentState... => for what ?
 - fix(spotify-connect): only a single instance in devices...
-- TODO feat(store): refactor store in multiple files
 - feat(player): autoplay when click on next/previous
 - resolve bug when batch play/pause button

-- refactor(namming): rename "Spotify\*"
-- feat(player): what is default queue ?
 - feat(player): can set volume of device
 - feat(player): merge sync-playbackstate & sync-track ? (redundant infos)
 - feat(player): can manage other players
   ====> just `synchronize()`
   -- `/repeat` or `/shuffle` => we can set `device_id`
-- test fiability of player

-- sync : what and when ?
+- SYNC : what and when ?
   -- sync playbackState
   -- sync device
   -- transfert state